 On May 24, 2022, the Company proceeded with the consolidation of its common shares on the basis of five (5) pre-Consolidation Common Shares for one (1) post-Consolidation Common Shares.
-The common shares, options, warrants and RSU's have been retroactively adjusted for impact of the share consolidation by the Company after March 31, 2022 (Note 32).
+The common shares, options, warrants and RSU's have been retroactively adjusted for impact of the share consolidation by the Company.